-NSS has a Fraud Management Policy and Action Plan, in accordance with Scottish Executive HDL(2005)5.
-All NSS staff should be aware of the content of this plan and their responsibilities in relation to the prevention and detection of fraud including bribery and corruption and their duty to report any suspicious activity.
+NSS has a Fraud Management Policy and Action Plan.
+All NSS staff should be aware of the content of this policy and their responsibilities in relation to the prevention and detection of fraud including bribery and corruption and their duty to report any suspicious activity.